vatesfr/xen-orchestra/load_balancing.md

 * compare to user limits
 * act accordingly

-There is also a lof of unknown parameters:
+There is also a lot of unknown parameters:

 * a live storage motion could be very long on remote DC if your bandwidth is low
 * avoid to made worse than no load balancing (this is easier than you think!)